Reading Time: mins

 RAS stands for Robot-Assisted Surgery, a modern surgical approach where advanced technology is used to support the surgeon during minimally invasive procedures.
 In Upper GI surgery, RAS allows for enhanced precision, improved visualisation and greater control, particularly in complex or delicate operations.

-Laparoscopic surgery remains the standard approach for many hernia repairs and continues to provide excellent outcomes.
-Robotic surgery builds on this by offering additional technical advantages for the surgeon.
+Laparoscopic surgery remains the standard approach for many Upper GI procedures and continues to provide excellent outcomes.
+Robot-assisted surgery (RAS) builds on this by offering additional technical capabilities.

 Understanding your options — including whether a robotic approach is appropriate — can help you make an informed decision about your care.
 Contact our team if you would like more information or to book an appointment with one of our specialists.